Bug #12747

 Files

-Updated by Todd Marimon about 2 years ago
+Updated by Todd Marimon almost 3 years ago

 I am seeing this as well.
 In my case it seems to be every 2 minutes-- quite a lot of log noise!
 On pfSense 2.6.0.

-Updated by Michael TRVL ALBT almost 2 years ago
+Updated by Michael TRVL ALBT over 2 years ago

 Having the same issue since 2.6.0 too.

-Updated by Marle Cua-chin almost 2 years ago
+Updated by Marle Cua-chin over 2 years ago

 I'm also experiencing the same issue on 2.6.0

-Updated by Antonio Pesce almost 2 years ago
+Updated by Antonio Pesce over 2 years ago

 I'm having the same issue on 2.6.0 on 6 pfSense instance.